appvision-gmbh/json2typescript/README.md

 ## Important notes

-Avoid circular depencencies on the classes that use `json2typescript`.
+Avoid circular dependencies on the classes that use `json2typescript`.
 Even if you don't have any errors in your IDE, `json2typescript` will not properly work in this case.

 ---